Goldstar Software Utilities: GSSync

-- VWL Files: If you are migrating data to Actian Vector as part of our Hybrid Data Strategy, then the VWLOAD format may provide the fastest data import solution on the Vector side.
+- VWL Files: If you are migrating data to Actian Vector as part of our Hybrid Data Strategy, then the VWLOAD format may provide the fastest data import solution on the Vector side, and you can export to multiple files simultaneously, useful for parallel loads into Vector.
 (Note that if you are going to move data to Vector, our DDF2XML tool will be invaluable in creating the Vector tables with the least fuss.)

 - XML Files: GSSync can export data to one of two XML data formats, which can be helpful when working with replication to other targets that can accept the XML data as a source.
-XML files are like CSV files, but with some additional information.
+XML files are like CSV files, but with some additional information embedded with the data.

 - SQL Script Files: GSSync can create SQL statement scripts that replicate the changes.
 This allows you to export the data to a text file script, compress and transfer the script to the target server, and then execute the script in ANY SQL database.